New national security approach lets electronic spy agency play cyber-offence

 The spy agency is also being tapped to help the Canadian military when it comes to developing the latter's ability to fight online, which was included as part of the Liberal government's recently released defence policy.

-Taken together, the new measures for CSE and the military mark Canada's entrance into a new realm of warfare — a realm many of its allies already inhabit but which remains extremely complicated and in flux.
+Taken together, the new measures for CSE and the military mark Canada's late entrance into a realm of warfare already occupied by its Five Eyes intelligence allies and potential foes such as Russia and China — and whose importance is only growing.

-They also come days after the CSE warned that cyberthreats to the democratic process around the world are on the rise, and that Canada faced the risk of cyberattacks during the next federal election in 2019.
+CSE, for example, warned last week that cyberthreats to democratic processes around the world are on the rise, and that Canada will face the risk of cyberattacks during the next federal election in 2019.

+U.S. Admiral Michael Rogers, commander of the American military's Cyber Command and director of the National Security Agency, told the U.S. Senate last month that "the pace of international conflict in cyberspace threats has intensified over the last few years."

+But it's also a realm that is extremely complicated and in flux, as governments around the world grapple with the rules and limits of cyberwarfare.

-Offensive operations will need advance approval from the defence minister and a new intelligence commissioner, while a new committee will review the actions of CSE and several other agencies each year.
+A new committee will also review the actions of CSE and several other agencies each year, while the agency will be forbidden from targeting Canadians, anyone in Canada or any Canadian networks.

-The electronic spy agency will also be forbidden from targeting Canadians or anyone in Canada, except when it comes to collecting or analyzing information for another government department with a warrant.

-CSE will be allowed to keep information that it obtains "incidentally" — data that was not expressly sought, but obtained in the process of targeting a legitimate target.
+And the proposed law forbids CSE from hurting or killing anyone through its online actions, or making any intentional effort "to obstruct, pervert or defeat the course of justice or democracy."

 One key question is the degree to which Canadians will be notified about what sort of cybermeasures the spy agency and military are engaged in, including attacks on extremist groups and other countries.